Skip navigation

 3. policies to help achieve the Millennium Development Goals in Water.

-The Centre will co-ordinate and link its global activities to UNESCO-IHE, the Global Water Partnership, the International Water Management Institute, Water Net, the International Centre for Water Economics and Governance in Africa (IWEGA), and the Water for Africa Research Project.
-Within Australia, the centre will link its activities to the efforts of National Water Commission, Murray-Darling Basin Authority, Department of Environment, Water, Heritage, and the Arts, the Department of Agriculture, Fisheries and Forestry, and other organisations to promote integrated water resource management.
+The Centre co-ordinats and links its global activities to the ANU - Chair in Water Economics and Transboundary Water Governance UNESCO.
+Within Australia, the centre will link its activities to the efforts of National Water Commission, Murray-Darling Basin Authority, University of Canberra, Department of Environment, Water, Heritage, and the Arts, the Department of Agriculture, Fisheries and Forestry, and other organisations to promote integrated water resource management.